kasparboelkjeldsen/Knowit.Umbraco.InstantBlockPreview/README.md

 ## Features
 - Instant preview for Block Grid and Block List element types.
 - No document save required to perform a preview.
-- Supports rendering through ViewComponents
+- Supports rendering through ViewComponents (Block Grid Only)
 - Experimental support for preview generation through a JavaScript app.